-The Sustainable Design Guide was launched in November 2017, in collaboration with Oxford City Council.
+The Sustainable Design Guide was launched in November 2017. in City Council.
 It sets out what the University expects in environmental terms from new building projects and refurbishments, and who is responsible for delivering it.
-Carbon emissions from buildings are a major part of the University's environmental impact, and significant improvements in this area are needed if it is to achieve its ambitious new target of halving total carbon emissions by 2030.
+Carbon emissions from buildings are a major part of the

+University's environmental impact, and significant improvements in this area are needed if it is to achieve its ambitious new target of halving total carbon emissions by 2030.